 “When you set a goal to increase the operating speed, you know that issues may come up along the way and the quality may suffer,” says Dettling.
 “Our goal is to deliver machines with exceptional capabilities that make life easier for customers, machines that allow the customer to produce fast and reliably.
 And understanding the vibration characteristics of the elements is an essential part of the process.”

-Homag went through this process with Siemens PLM Software and the results showed that a critical component supporting the structure that was cutting the wood panels was experiencing resonances due to the increased speed of the machine.
+Homag went through this process with Siemens Digital Industries Software and the results showed that a critical component supporting the structure that was cutting the wood panels was experiencing resonances due to the increased speed of the machine.

 The company adopted modal analysis and testing using Simcenter SCADAS™ Mobile hardware for data acquisition and impact testing.
 Based on this method and tool, every component’s behavior is scrutinized after being hit with the impact hammer.
 With accelerometers placed at different locations when hitting the structure, modal analysis helped identify at which precise frequency the tested machine support was shaking more than it should have.